hagerupe/legend/installers/aws-eks-cdk/README.md

     `aws secretsmanager create-secret --name dockerhub-credentials --secret-string '{  "Username": "<<username>>", "Password": "<<access-token>>" }'`

-aws secretsmanager create-secret --name dockerhub-credentials --secret-string '{  "Username": "<<username>>"," Password": "<<access-token>>" }'

 1. **Create Route53 hosted zone for existing / new domain**
     - A domain name may either be registered via Route53, or an existing domains nameservers can be pointed to a new HostedZone.
+        - To register through Route53, refer to: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html
+        - Otherwise, create a hosted zone in Route53 and delegate the NS records appropriately.
-    - Store the zone name (e.g. foobar.com) in parameter store:
+    - Store the zone name (e.g. foobar.com) and zone id from the route53 console in parameter store:

     `aws ssm put-parameter --type String --name legend-zone-name --value <<zone-name>>`